 A list of KEYSYMs is associated with each KEYCODE.
 The list is intended to convey the set of symbols on the corresponding key.
 If the list (ignoring trailing NoSymbol entries) is a single KEYSYM "K", then the list is treated as if it were the list "K NoSymbol K NoSymbol".
 If the list (ignoring trailing NoSymbol entries) is a pair of KEYSYMs "K1 K2", then the list is treated as if it were the list "K1 K2 K1 K2".
-If the list (ignoring trailing NoSymbol entries) is a triple of KEYSYMs "K1 K2 K3", then the list is treated as if it were the list "K1 K2 K3", then the list is treated as if it were the list "K1 K2 K3", then the list is treated as if it were the list "K1 K2 K3 NoSymbol".
+If the list (ignoring trailing NoSymbol entries) is a triple of KEYSYMs "K1 K2 K3", then the list is treated as if it were the list "K1 K2 K3", then the list is treated as if it were the list "K1 K2 K3".
 When an explicit "void" element is desired in the list, the value VoidSymbol can be used.